Note: This article is for the ALTA Ethernet Gateway 4. There are slight differences in the Modbus TCP Interface of the Ethernet Gateway 3.

 - Click the Read button.

-Updating the Gateway firmware
+Update the Gateway Firmware

 - Log into the iMonnit Online portal with an Administrator login.